ElektraInitiative/libelektra/doc/api_review/core/ksAtCursor.md

 - [ ] Simple example or snippet how to use the function
        - [ ] add
 - [ ] Longer description of function containing common use cases
-       - [ ] Doesnt seem to be accurate, change to cursor
+       - [ ] Doesn't seem to be accurate, change to cursor
 - [x] Description of functions reads nicely
 - [ ] `@pre`
        - [ ] add